hwpaige/spacex-dashboard/docs/README.md

 ### YouTube Embed Issues (Error 153)

-If you encounter YouTube embed error 153 or videos not loading, this is due to YouTube's recent changes to embed requirements.
-The application uses privacy-enhanced embeds (`youtube-nocookie.com`) to comply with YouTube's policies.
+If you encounter YouTube embed error 153 or videos not loading, this is due to YouTube's embed requirements.
+The application now embeds YouTube videos within proper HTML pages using data URLs to comply with YouTube's policies.

 **Symptoms:**
 - Error 153 in console logs
+- Permissions-Policy header warnings in logs
 - YouTube videos show "Video unavailable" or don't load
 - Autoplay fails

+**Technical Details:**
+- Uses privacy-enhanced embeds (`youtube-nocookie.com`)
+- Embeds videos in HTML pages via data URLs instead of direct embed URLs
+- Includes proper iframe permissions (`allow` attribute) for autoplay and media features
+- Updated user agent to Chrome 131 for compatibility

 **Solution:**
-The application has been updated to use `https://www.youtube-nocookie.com/embed/` instead of `https://www.youtube.com/embed/`.
-This bypasses referer header requirements that desktop applications cannot satisfy.
+The application has been updated to wrap YouTube embeds in proper HTML pages with correct permissions.
 If issues persist:
 1. Check your internet connection
 2. Ensure Qt WebEngine is properly installed
 3. Verify the YouTube playlist URL in `docs/youtube_url.txt` is accessible